belgattitude/soluble-metadata/README.md

 - Retrieve metadata information from an SQL query (datatypes,...)
 - Rely on native database driver information (does not parse the query in PHP)
 - Attempt to be portable (at least to the internal driver possibilities)
-- Thoroughly tested with different implementations (libmariadb, mysqlnd, libmysql, pdo).
+- Thoroughly tested with different implementations (libmariadb, mysqlnd, libmysql, pdo_mysql).
-- MIT opensource license

 ## Requirements